-Site area:

-Current Use:
+2.4ha

-Horticultural Nursery
+Horticultural nursery

-Environmental Designations:

-Adjacent to Rother Valley Biodiversity Opportunity Area
+Adjacent to Rother Valley BOA

-Wealden Heaths Phase II Special Protection Area
+Wealden Heaths Phase II SPA

-Groundwater Source Protection Zone
+Groundwater SPZ

-Historic Environment:
+Dark Skies: EO

+Risk of surface water flooding

 Greatham Conservation Area to south of site;

-Listed Building on western side of Petersfield Road
+Listed building on western side of Petersfield Road

-- 9.104The site is a wholesale nursery adjacent to the settlement boundary of Greatham.
-The site is surrounded by residential properties to the northeast of the site, agricultural land to the south a village hall and school to the west.
-The allocation site is outside but closely sited to the north boundary of the Greatham conservation area.
-There is large, listed residential dwelling opposite the western boundary of the site.
-The site has high potential for archaeological interest. - 9.105 The proposed allocation site is considered to comprise major development and as such proposals should address Core Policy SD3.
-The allocation site is considered suitable to provide up to 40 residential dwellings and an area of public open space within the central portion of the site.
-The allocation site also provides an opportunity to provide Greatham will a modestly sized retail unit in the heart of the village next to the school and village hall.
+9.102 The site is a wholesale nursery adjacent to the settlement boundary of Greatham.
+The site is surrounded by residential properties to the northeast of the site, agricultural land to the south, a village hall and school to the west.
+The allocation site is outside but closely sited to the north boundary of the Greatham Conservation Area.
+There is a large, listed residential dwelling opposite the western boundary of the site.
+The site has high potential for archaeological interest.

+9.103 The allocation site is considered suitable to provide up to 40 residential dwellings and an area of public open space.
+This may be toward the south east of the boundary, where density should decrease in order to mitigate landscape impact.
+The allocation site may also provide an opportunity to provide Greatham with a modestly sized retail unit in the heart of the village next to the school and village hall.
 As such, a Class A1 (Shop) unit with a floorspace under 280 square metres with suitable off-road parking would be acceptable in principle.
-First floor residential accommodation would acceptable above a retail unit. - 9.106 The site is approximately 600m from the Wealden Heaths Phase II Special Protection Area (SPA).
+First floor residential accommodation would be acceptable above a retail unit.

+9.104 The site is approximately 600m from the Wealden Heaths Phase II SPA.
 Advice from Natural England will be required on appropriate measures to mitigate the impacts of recreational disturbance.

-- 9.107 Development should be supported by a Landscape and Visual Impact Assessment and the form and fabric of development should seek to reinforce the local distinctiveness of Greatham.
+9.105 Development should be supported by a LVIA and the form and fabric of development should seek to reinforce the local distinctiveness of Greatham, with the density of development decreasing from north-west to south-east.
 The appropriate use of local buildings materials such as coursed ironstone or malmstone would be welcomed.
 Existing mature trees and hedgerows should be retained and enhanced.
 New boundary treatments should be carefully considered.
-The eastern boundary of the site should be appropriately landscaped to provide a suitable transition to the river valley. - 9.108 Development will be required to take into account and contribute to the aims of the Rother Valley Biodiversity Opportunity Area. - 9.109 The existing vehicular access should be utilised and necessary improvements made to it and Petersfield Road where identified.
-Development should facilitate a publicly accessible off-road pedestrian and cycle route from the existing site entrance on Petersfield Road through to the existing Public Right of Way on the eastern boundary of the site. - 9.110 Discussion should take place with the National Park Authority prior to any specific development proposal to develop the site, to establish what mineral resource information is required by the Mineral Planning Authority.
-It is recommended that if the proposal overlays a safeguarded minerals resource that a Minerals Assessment Report is produced for the Mineral Planning Authority, submitted prior to the submission of an application to allow for early discussions to take plan. - 9.111 Development proposals should therefore be informed by the following evidence studies: - Arboricultural Impact Assessment, Arboricultural Method Statement and associated Tree Protection Plan; - Archaeological Survey; - Flood Risk Assessment: - Heritage Statement; - Landscape Visual Impact Assessment; - Minerals Assessment Report; and - Project Level Habitats Regulations Assessment.
+The eastern boundary of the site should be appropriately landscaped, with a significant vegetative buffer, to provide a suitable transition to the river valley.
+A sewer easement runs along the north-west boundary, and development within this easement must be avoided.

+9.106 Development will be required to take into account and contribute to the aims of the Rother Valley BOA.

+9.107 The existing vehicular access should be utilised and necessary improvements made to it and Petersfield Road where identified.
+Development should facilitate a publicly accessible off-road pedestrian route from opposite the existing PRoW next to Hill View through to the existing PRoW on the eastern boundary of the site.

+9.108 Discussion should take place with the National Park Authority prior to any specific development proposal to develop the site, to establish what mineral resource information is required by the Mineral Planning Authority.
+It is recommended that if the proposal overlays a safeguarded minerals resource that a Minerals Assessment Report is produced for the Mineral Planning Authority, submitted prior to the submission of an application to allow for early discussions to take place.

+9.109 Development proposals should therefore be informed by the following evidence studies:

+- Arboricultural Impact Assessment, Arboricultural Method Statement and associated Tree Protection Plan;

+- Archaeological Survey;

+- FRA;

+- Heritage Statement;

+- LVIA;

+- Minerals Assessment Report;

+- Project-level HRA; and

+- GI Strategy.

-Allocation Policy SD73: Land at Petersfield Road, Greatham
+Allocation Policy SD71: Land at Petersfield Road, Greatham (see map pg 214)